 I know that this could sound super obvious, but you want this same kind of objective judgment from your team.
 If you don’t start with common criteria for judgment in front of your team, you could end up with a war of opinions about which agency is better and it could get ugly.
 Of course, there will be a lot that is subjective and will need to be discussed.
 But that comes after an objective assessment.

 Next week in Part III of this blog series, I’ll share my criteria for judging proposals.
 Some stuff is obvious, other stuff is not.
 I would put it all here, but it’s too much for one blog.

-Email the proposals and the criteria for judgement to a team of people on your team.
-Give them a couple days.
+Email the proposals and the criteria for judgment to a team of people on your team.
+Give them a couple of days.

 Finally, block out a couple of hours to meet with your team and review the proposals together.
 This is a lot like thinning out a pile of resumes to the most promising candidates.
 Also, agree upon what you need to know from the top agencies in your upcoming interviews.